pbanuru/AnkifySong/README.md

 Additionally, install the requirements from [vocal-remover](https://github.com/tsurumeso/vocal-remover/blob/develop/README.md)

 Please take a look at this repo if you need to understand how to modify the vocal isolation.
 Ex. change from gpu to cpu ML, etc.
+Otherwise, as far as vocal-remover requirements are concerned, install them like this:
 ```
 $ cd vocal-remover/
 $ pip install -r requirements.txt